Edward Bunker: Animal Factory and film work

 He published his second novel, Animal Factory to favorable reviews in 1977.
 The following year saw the release of Straight Time, a film-adaptation of No Beast So Fierce.
 While it was not a commercial success, it earned positive reviews and Bunker got his first screenwriting and acting credits.
 Like most of the roles Bunker played, it was a small part, and he went on to appear in numerous movies, such as The Running Man, Tango & Cash and Reservoir Dogs, as well as the film version of Animal Factory, in 2000, for which he also wrote the screenplay.
 In 1985, he had written the screenplay for Runaway Train, in which he had a small part, as did Danny Trejo thanks to Bunker's help; the two had known each other when they were incarcerated together years before.
 The film helped launch Trejo's career.
+An obituary in the Los Angeles Times described Bunker's appearance onscreen:

 In Reservoir Dogs, he played Mr. Blue, one of two criminals killed during a heist.
 The film's director, Quentin Tarantino, had studied Straight Time while attending Robert Redford's Sundance Institute.
 Bunker was the inspiration for Nate, Jon Voight's character in Michael Mann's 1995 crime film Heat; Bunker also worked as an adviser on the film.
 In The Long Riders, he had a brief role as Bill Chadwell, one of two members of the James-Younger Gang killed during a bank robbery in Northfield, Minnesota.

-Prior to his death Bunker assisted in production of short films alongside Canadian director Sudz Sutherland such as "The Confessions of a Taxicab Man", "The Spooky House on Lundy's Lane" and "Angie's Bang".
+Prior to his death, Bunker assisted in production of short films alongside Canadian director Sudz Sutherland such as "The Confessions of a Taxicab Man", "The Spooky House on Lundy's Lane", and "Angie's Bang".
 He also wrote and directed a Molson Canadian Cold Shot commercial.